 The surname Glenville was first found in Suffolk an Norfolk.
 Bromeholme in the parish of Bacton in Norfolk was an ancient family seat established shortly after the Norman Conquest.
 "A priory for Cluniac monks, dedicated to St. Andrew, was founded in 1113, by William de Glanvill, and for some time subsisted as a cell to the monastery at Castle Acre."
 Again in Suffolk, but this time in Leiston, Ranulph de Glanville endowed the monastery there in honour of the Virgin Mary in 1182.

 Early History of the Glenville family

 This web page shows only a small excerpt of our Glenville research.
-Another 103 words (7 lines of text) covering the years 1542, 1600, 1586, 1661, 1614, 1644, 1664 and 1735 are included under the topic Early Glenville History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1664, 1735, 1664, 1636, 1680, 1636, 1652, 1542, 1600, 1586 and 1661 are included under the topic Early Glenville History in all our PDF Extended History products and printed products wherever possible.

 Glenville Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Glenville has been recorded under many different variations, including Glanfield, Glanville, Glenville and others.